 Artistic exploration through materials and concepts is the basis of the programme.
 Course work encourages the development of skill-based knowledge, fosters debate about the meaning of material inquiries, and investigates the conceptual identity of the crafts.
 Through studio work, theory and reflection, you will shape your artistic expression, and will have further support with lectures, seminars, and supervision.
 The artistic and investigatory process comprises the foundation of the programme and you will have access to well-equipped workshops and study places.

 If you choose to specialize in jewellery art, you will have great possibilities to work in various materials.
 In the department’s well-equipped workshop, you will find machines and tools for working with smithery, soldering, casting, etching, enamelling, anodizing, and 3-d printing, for example.

-During the fourth semester you will complete your independent degree project that includes a major artistic work, a degree report, and a presentation of the project within the framework of a degree exhibition.
+During the fourth semester you complete the independent degree project, which includes a major artistic work, a degree report and a presentation of the project within the framework of a degree exhibition.

 Elective Programme Courses

 Several of the programmes include the requirement to take elective programme courses.
 These courses aim to expand your knowledge in other artistic areas and provide opportunities to develop your skills and abilities.
 In the elective courses, you will meet students from other disciplines.
 You apply for the elective courses based on an annually decided course offering.